John Dalton's Atomic Model: A Foundation of Modern Chemistry

 -

 Atoms combine in simple, whole-number ratios to form compounds: This postulate explained the law of definite proportions, which states that a given compound always contains the same elements in the same proportions by mass.
 Dalton's model suggested that compounds are formed when atoms combine in specific, whole-number ratios, forming distinct molecular structures.
-For example, water (H₂O) always consists of two hydrogen atoms for every one oxygen atom.
+As an example, water (H₂O) always consists of two hydrogen atoms for every one oxygen atom.

 -